raspberrypilearning/cd-intermediate-wearables-sushi/en/step_9.md

     }
 ```

-You don't need to pass any **parameters** this time because the new function figures out the colours for you!
+You don't need to pass any parameters this time, because the new function figures out the colours for you!

 + How about adding a delay?
-Let's write a new function, that's similar to the one above but with a delay added to the loop so it animates:
+Let's write a new function that's similar to the one above, but with a delay added to the loop so it animates your NeoPixels:

 ```
     void animateRainbow(uint8_t wait) {